 People say, “Oh, I have a terrible problem.
-You must help me,” and We say, “Well, the first step is stillness.”
+You must help me,” and I say, “Well, the first step is stillness.”
 “Stillness?
 What about the answer?”
-And We say, “Stillness is the answer.”
+And I say, “Stillness is the answer.”

 Most people’s problems are hypothetical anyway.
 There is the problem and there is the interpretation of the problem, which can be quite different from the problem itself.
 People say, “I want to have a relationship in my life now,” which may not be the problem.
-So why try to resolve something that is not the problem?
-The problem is not that they do not have a relationship, but that they need to develop something else that is more important.
+So, why should I try to resolve something that is not the problem?
+The problem is not that they do not have a relationship, but that they need to develop something else that is more important!
 That is very often the case, but people do not see that as the avenue that they must follow.
 They are lonely, so they want a mate.
-But We say “stillness.”
+But, I say “stillness.”

 In all ages, in all societies, even in all worlds, stillness is one of the primary challenges.
 Even if you live a very busy life and have lots of work and commitments, it is still relevant.
 Only a few minutes a day in stillness is necessary.
 It is not appropriate to say, “Well, I do not have time.
 I cannot fit it in.”
 If you cannot fit it in, then you should eliminate some things because your life is out of balance and out of proportion with your true needs.

-People in modern society have a great deal of information available.
+I will share with you a perception of humanity in this day and age, if I may.
+People in your society have a great deal of information available.
 You are concerned with many things and are very intelligent, but you are not very strong—either physically, mentally or emotionally.
 Part of the reason for this is that your mind is concerned with so many things that are unrelated.
 The fewer things you focus on, the more powerful your concentration will be and the greater the results you will achieve, if a result can be achieved.
 Therefore, to achieve any degree of stillness or depth within yourself, there must be greater simplicity in your life.

 It is very important in practice not to try to get results.
 Most forms of spiritual practice—which is training your mind and applying your abilities—involve simple observation without judgment.
 This is practicing stillness.
 Here you begin to set aside the agenda that is wrapping you all up.
-For students of Knowledge, there are different kinds of practice.
-There is practice for when you cannot settle the mind down.
-There is practice for when you can settle it down a little.
-And there is practice for when it settles down all by itself.
+For students of Knowledge, we have different kinds of practice.
+We have practice for when you cannot settle the mind down.
+We have practice for when you can settle it down a little.
+And we have practice for when it settles down all by itself.
 There is practice for the dabbling student.
 There is practice for the semi-serious student.
 Then there is practice for the serious student.
-By semi-serious, We are not being critical.
+By semi-serious, I am not being critical.
 It is just that you want some Knowledge, but not all Knowledge.
-And if you are a dabbler, you just want to see what it is all about and get your feet a little wet.
+And if you are a dabbler, you just sort of want to see what it is all about and get your feet a little wet.
 If you want all Knowledge, well, you just jump in!
-So We have three overall categories.
-You do not give similar practices to people in different categories.
+So, we have three overall categories.
+You don’t give similar practices to people in different categories.

 Our practices are mind-proof.
 No matter how clever your mind is, the practices are more clever.
 Why?
 Because they make conflict unnecessary.
-If We say, “Look at the floor for thirty minutes,” who can do that?
-If We say, “Say this word for thirty minutes,” how many people can do that?
-We can say, “Say your name for thirty minutes,” how many people can do that?
+If I say, “Look at the floor for thirty minutes,” who can do that?
+If I say, “Say this word for thirty minutes,” how many people can do that?
+I can say, “Say your name for thirty minutes,” how many people can do that?
 “But my relationship?
 What can I do about it?”
-We say, “Say your name for thirty minutes.
+I say, “Say your name for thirty minutes.
 Nothing else.”
 How many people can do that?
 Not many.
 To be able to do that means that you have the power of concentration and other qualities as well that are most beneficial to you and to others.

-We are going to drive the point home.
-People say, “I am having so much trouble with my practice!”
+I am going to really drive the point home.
+“I am having so much trouble with my practice!”
 Stillness.
 “I can’t.”
-We say you do not want it.
+I say you don’t want it.
 You are still trying to settle things yourself.
-Observation and tremendous alertness are all you need for most problem-solving.
+Observation and tremendous alertness are all you need for most problem solving.
 To be alert, you cannot be thinking of something else.
 Nor can you be satisfied with thoughts or emotions.
 You are looking for a deeper feeling of resolution.
 Anyone who has achieved even a small incremental state of stillness of mind is such an asset to other people.
 You give them your calmness.
 Most people, you know, simply need a little reassurance that it will be okay and that they have the ability to take effective action.

 No matter what you are facing in life, no matter what you have or do not have, develop stillness of mind.
 You will not know what the result will be, but even at the outset you will feel a tremendous relief and relaxation if you are successful.
 If you have difficulty, you will begin to realize what is standing in your way in everything.

-We can teach stillness because We are still.
-Particularly when We are not in the fish tank with you, when We are Home, We are still.
-We are not rushing about, solving the problems of the universe.
+I can teach stillness because I am still.
+Particularly when I am not in the fish tank with you, when I am Home, I am still.
+I am not rushing about, solving the problems of the universe!
 You have your own little life to try to manage.
-We have so much more to manage.
-But We do not have a busy schedule with a secretary because We have learned in life, as you are learning now, how to distinguish between action and contemplation.
+I have so much more to manage.
+But I do not have a busy schedule with a secretary because I have learned in life, as you are learning now, how to distinguish between action and contemplation.
 There is a time to act.
-And there is a time not to act but to be alert, like a hunter who must wait oh so long for the right moment to act.
-This ability to stalk your prey, whether it be an animal on the hunt or Knowledge within yourself, is something that has been lost in modern society to a great extent.
+And there is a time to not act but to be alert, like a hunter who must wait oh so long for the right moment to act.
+This ability to stalk your prey, whether it be an animal on the hunt or Knowledge within yourself, is something that has been lost in your society to a great extent.
 People are so over-stimulated that they have no sense of proportion.

 Stillness is related to escaping fear.
 Why is this?
 Because you cannot be still if you are afraid.
 So you must get tired of being afraid or give up on it to some degree to relax enough to be still.
-Here you must affirm either consciously or unconsciously that you have faith in a greater power and that your Home is not this world.
+Here you must affirm either consciously or unconsciously that you have faith in a Greater Power and that your Home is not this world.
 When you know, truly, that your Home is beyond this world, then you can begin to relax in the world.
 Then the world’s consequences are not so dire.
 This does not give rise to passivity.
 It calls upon a greater responsibility, which indicates that you have come here for a purpose.
 You have come here to contribute something.
 This requires development and preparation, focus and true priorities.
 It calls upon a greater and much more substantial emphasis in life, which is hardly passive.
-The luxury of being able to relax and to be truly alert, which is not being asleep, is that you are settling into a greater reality, which you yourself possess.
+The luxury of being able to relax and to be truly alert, which is not being asleep or dozed off, is that you are settling into a Greater Reality which you yourself possess.

-You have a very noisy world here.
+We have a very noisy world here, yes?
 Lots of noise.
 Why is there noise?
 Because people are addicted to stimulation.
 They are afraid of stillness and must have noise constantly going.
 They must have an outer environment that correlates to their inner state, which is continually turbulent.
 Turbulence is very stressful and causes all manner of pain and disease.
 Therefore, for those of you who realize that you are seeking peace more than stimulation, stillness is the way.

-Given all of these premises, you can begin to develop stillness.
-To do this, you must enter a formal preparation at some point.
+So, given all of these premises, you can begin to develop stillness.
+To do this you must enter a formal preparation at some point.
 A person who can prepare will achieve the true results.
 That is being intelligent.
 To think about things and not prepare is not intelligent.
 If you cannot prepare, it is then better to go out in the world, be a totally worldly person, enjoy the fruits of this world and accept its pains and tribulations.

 If you are really interested in cultivating Knowledge and in deepening your experience of God and your sense of purpose, then be very active in your pursuit.
 Do not hold back and say, “I don’t know.
 I must think about it some more.”
 Take action.
 Then your life will be moving, and you will not be standing by the side of the road thinking and pondering and wondering.
 Sometimes it is better to go down some road actively than not to move at all.
 Many people wish to pursue relationships that have no purpose or promise.
-They cannot be dissuaded, so We say, “Go.
-Do it.”
+They cannot be dissuaded, so we say, “Go.
+Do it all the way!”
 And then they do it.
 They come back and say, “You told me to do it!”
 Boom!
 “But you told me to do this.
 It did not work.
 Why?”
-We had no other choice.
+I say I had no other choice.
 There was only one answer to your question.
 “I must have what I want to have.
 I must, I must.”
-Now if a person is a little bit more open, then We say, “Practice stillness.
+Now, if a person is a little bit more open, then we say, “Practice stillness.
 Cultivate Knowledge.”
-If a person is even more open, We say, “Oh, better not go that way.
+If a person is even more open, we say, “Oh, better not go that way.
 Nothing there.
 There is something over here, however.”

 If you cultivate stillness, you will cultivate many other things that go along with it.
-If you allow Knowledge and your true reality to gradually arise within your mind and your outer life, then you will take the most expedient way to true achievement.
-That is why We place such a great emphasis on preparation.
-We could be more dramatic.
-We could talk about popular, metaphysical subjects and get you very stimulated.
-But We will tell you something.
+If you allow your Knowledge and your true reality to gradually arise within your mind and your outer life, then you will take the most expedient way to true achievement.
+That is why we place such a great emphasis on preparation.
+I could be more dramatic, you know!
+I could talk about popular, metaphysical subjects and get you very stimulated.
+But I will tell you something.
 Most metaphysical information is not worth very much.
 It is more playthings, more things for the mind to chew on, more things to do before you truly prepare.

 How many people can be truly intimate with another?
 Not many.
 But many people have a great deal of information on the study of relationships—“The Dynamics of Relationships and Communication.”
-They can talk about relationships all day long, but how many people can be truly intimate?
+Oh, they can talk about it all day long, but how many people can be truly intimate?
 Many people talk about spiritual things, but how many people can be quiet while their mind settles down?
 Do you see the difference?
 Your time is precious in the world.
 It is such a precious opportunity to be here.
-When you truly prepare, you have cast your fate a little bit.
-That is good.
+When you truly prepare, you have cast your fate a little bit, yes?
+That is good!
 It is good to move in a true direction.
 If you are making a mistake, you will know soon enough.